Buffalo Roasted ChickenIngredients:

 3. Put the whole chicken into the freezer bag and allow to marinate in the liquid overnight in the refridgerator.

-5. Lay the chicken skin-side-up in a foil lined roasting dish and drizzle with about 1/4 cup olive oil and 1 tsp. salt and 1/2 tsp. pepper.
+4. Remove the chicken from the marinade, rinse it in cold water and pat it very dry with paper towels.5.
+Lay the chicken skin-side-up in a foil lined roasting dish and drizzle with about 1/4 cup olive oil and 1 tsp. salt and 1/2 tsp. pepper.
 Roast in a 425 degree oven for 1 hour until the skin is very crispy and the internal temperature reaches 165 degrees.

 6. When the chicken is almost done, make the buffalo sauce by melting the butter in a microwave safe dish.